Skip to main content

 Measure Removals

 CMS contends these measures often show consistently high performance with little variation across contracts, making them less meaningful for beneficiaries when comparing plans.
 By eliminating measures that are “topped out” or sensitive to small changes, the agency aims to reduce administrative burden and increase the relative weight of outcome-focused measures.
 The changes are intended to shift attention toward clinical care, outcomes, and patient experience measures where improvement is still needed.
-Although removing these measures may initially lower overall ratings, CMS expects offsets from retaining the historical reward factor and eliminating the Health Equity Index reward.
+In the final rule, CMS also states it will not implement the Health Equity Index and will continue to include the historical reward factor in the Star Ratings methodology.

 Measure Addition

-CMS proposes adding the Depression Screening and Follow-Up (DSF) measure.
-It will begin reporting the DSF measure on the display page for the 2026 Star Ratings, which will impact CY 2029 Star Ratings.
+CMS finalizes the addition of the Depression Screening and Follow-Up (DSF) measure starting with the 2027 measurement year, which will impact CY 2029 Star Ratings.

 Special Enrollment Periods

-CMS proposes two changes to special enrollment periods (SEPs) intended to streamline enrollment in a new plan when justified.
+CMS proposed two changes to special enrollment periods (SEPs).

-• Prior Approval for SEPs: CMS proposes codifying its policy that certain SEPs require prior approval from CMS before an election request can be processed.
-SEPs affected by this proposal include those for contract violations, CMS sanctions, loss of creditable coverage, and other exceptional circumstances.
-If finalized, eligibility for these SEPs would be confirmed either through a CMS-operated mechanism, such as 1-800-MEDICARE or the Online Enrollment Center, or via an official CMS notice.
+• Prior Approval for SEPs: CMS codifies its policy that certain SEPs require prior approval from CMS before an election request can be processed.
+SEPs affected by this include those for contract violations, CMS sanctions, loss of creditable coverage, and other exceptional circumstances.
+Eligibility for these SEPs will be confirmed either through a CMS-operated mechanism, such as 1-800-MEDICARE or the Online Enrollment Center, or via an official CMS notice.

 Non-Allowable Special Supplemental Benefits for Chronically Ill Enrollees

-CMS proposes to clarify that cannabis products that are illegal under federal or state law, including those restricted by the Federal Food, Drug, and Cosmetic Act, cannot be offered as Special Supplemental Benefits for the Chronically Ill (SSBCI).
-Under the proposal, MA plans would be permitted to offer certain food ingredients derived from hemp seeds as SSBCI if they meet the Food and Drug Administration’s “generally recognized as safe” standard and demonstrate health benefits.
+CMS clarifies that cannabis products that are illegal under applicable federal or state law, including those restricted by the Federal Food, Drug, and Cosmetic Act, cannot be offered as Special Supplemental Benefits for the Chronically Ill (SSBCI).
+However, MA plans are permitted to offer certain food ingredients derived from hemp seeds as SSBCI if they meet the Food and Drug Administration’s “generally recognized as safe” standard and demonstrate health benefits.

 Reducing Administrative Burden for MA Plans

-CMS proposes changes to remove requirements that are duplicative or are no longer applicable.
-This includes proposals related to:
+CMS proposed to remove requirements that are duplicative or are no longer applicable, including:

-• Exempting Account-Based Medical Plans From Entities Required to Make Disclosures of Creditable Coverage: If finalized, this change would codify that account-based plans, such as health reimbursement arrangements (HRAs) and individual coverage health reimbursement arrangements (ICHRAs), are exempted from group health plans that are required to make creditable coverage disclosures.
+• Exempting Account-Based Medical Plans From Entities Required to Make Disclosures of Creditable Coverage: CMS finalizes that account-based plans, such as health reimbursement arrangements (HRAs) and individual coverage health reimbursement arrangements (ICHRAs), are exempted from group health plans that are required to make creditable coverage disclosures.

 • Deregulating Section 422.102(e) Pathway for Certain Dual Eligible Special Needs Plans (D-SNPs) to Offer Supplemental Benefits: Section 422.102(e) currently allows certain D-SNPs to offer additional supplemental benefits.
-CMS notes very few plans have used this pathway, and the same benefits can already be provided under existing rules.
-Therefore, CMS proposes eliminating §422.102(e) to streamline the bid submission process, as the agency contends there are other pathways available to offer meals, assistive devices, and other supplemental benefits.
+CMS noted in the proposed rule that very few plans used this pathway and the same benefits can already be provided under existing rules.
+As such, the agency proposed eliminating §422.102(e) to streamline the bid submission processHowever, after considering comments, CMS does not finalize this proposal and retains §422.102(e) as a pathway for D-SNPs to offer supplemental benefits.

-• Rescinding the Mid-Year Supplemental Benefits Notice: CMS proposes to rescind the midyear notice requirement related to supplemental benefits, concluding that it does not improve communication with beneficiaries and is an unnecessary administrative burden.
+• Rescinding the Mid-Year Supplemental Benefits Notice: CMS finalizes its proposal to rescind the mid-year notice requirement related to supplemental benefits, concluding that it does not improve communication with beneficiaries and is an unnecessary administrative burden.
 The agency contends that existing outreach and care coordination efforts already ensure enrollees are aware of and use supplemental benefits effectively.

-• Rescinding the Quality Improvement Program Health Disparities Requirement: CMS proposes eliminating the requirement that MA plans include activities to reduce health disparities in their quality improvement (QI) programs.
-The proposed rule notes this provision no longer aligns with current executive orders prioritizing deregulation, and the agency contends removing it will reduce administrative burden while preserving core QI requirements.
+• Rescinding the Quality Improvement Program Health Disparities Requirement: CMS eliminates the requirement that MA plans include activities to reduce health disparities in their quality improvement (QI) programs.

 • Deregulating the Special Rule for Non-Compliant D-SNPs: The Balanced Budget Act of 2018 authorized the Secretary of Health and Human Services to impose an enrollment sanction on an MA plan offering a D-SNP that has failed to meet at least one of the new integration standards in plan years 2021 through 2025.
-CMS proposes to remove this provision, given that the statutory authority for the enrollment sanction expires at the end of plan year 2025.
+In the final rule, CMS removes this provision, given that the statutory authority for the enrollment sanction expires at the end of plan year 2025.

 Codifying Inflation Reduction Act Provisions

-CMS proposes changes that would codify reforms from the IRA.
+CMS codifies reforms from the IRA.
 These changes are significant and include eliminating the coverage gap, lowering out-of-pocket thresholds, removing catastrophic phase cost sharing, and implementing the Manufacturer Discount Program.

 How Forvis Mazars Can Help